adityaup19/DevProof-Contributors/tasks/create-css-art-gallery/README.md

 ✔ Requirements

-Build a grid-based gallery page (ArtGallery.tsx)
+-Build a grid-based gallery page (ArtGallery.tsx)

-Each card must show:
+-Each card must show:

-Title
+-Title

-Creator name
+-Creator name

-CSS-only preview (from mock-art-data.ts)
+-CSS-only preview (from mock-art-data.ts)

-Add hover effects (scale, glow, rotate, etc.)
+-Add hover effects (scale, glow, rotate, etc.)

-Include transitions or animations
+-Include transitions or animations

-Must be responsive (desktop + mobile)
+-Must be responsive (desktop + mobile)

-Use data from mock-art-data.ts
+-Use data from mock-art-data.ts

-No images or canvas allowed — CSS only
+-No images or canvas allowed — CSS only

 🧪 How to Test This Task